Sound-symbolic roots in Talmit

 n-d 'be wet'

-néde 'be wet on a small area'
+néde 'be wet in a small area'

-náda 'be wet on a large area'
+náda 'be wet in a large area'

 énde